symmy596/SurfinPy/docs/source/tutorial_4.rst

 Pressure
 --------

-In the previous tutorials we went through the process of generating a simple phase diagram for bulk phases and introducing temperature dependence for gaseous species.
+In the previous example we went through the process of generating a simple phase diagram for bulk phases and introducing temperature dependence for gaseous species.
 This useful however, sometimes it can be more beneficial to convert the chemical potenials (eVs) to partial presure (bar).

 Chemical potential can be converted to pressure values using